-This proposal was originally introduced last Spring in order to remedy what many consider an undue burden placed on girls volleyball participants, who are asked to compete in numerous weekend tryouts for club volleyball positions scheduled during their season of high school interscholastic competition.
-Further, this proposal was introduced to align girls volleyball with the spirit and intent of CIFSS Bylaw

-506 (which caps weekly playing/practice time at 18 hours).
-Currently club tryouts are scheduled midway through the high school volleyball season, effectively nullifying the intent of Bylaw 506 in the process.
+This proposal was originally introduced last Spring in order to remedy what many consider an undue burden placed on boys and girls volleyball participants, who may be asked to compete in numerous weekend tryouts for club volleyball positions scheduled during their season of high school interscholastic competition.
+Further, this proposal was introduced to align girls and boys volleyball with the spirit and intent of CIFSS Bylaw 506 (which caps weekly playing/practice time at 18 hours).
+Currently club tryouts are often scheduled midway through the high school volleyball season, effectively nullifying the intent of Bylaw 506 in the process.